electrode-io/xarc-run/README.md

 - Tasks can have a [_finally_](./REFERENCE.md#finally-hook) hook that always runs after task finish or fail.
 - Support [flexible function task](./REFERENCE.md#function) that can return more tasks to run.

+## Usage

+[npm scripts] is a quick and convenient place for simple build scripts but it's so simple there are some limitations:

+- You have to be careful to write scripts that work cross platforms
+- A single string in a JSON file may not be enough sometimes to fit a build script
+- Your only option is JS to do some of your bidding sometimes
+- No flow control, extending, or customizing

+xclap picks up where [npm scripts] left off.

+It's most useful if you need to write reusable build scripts, and that's the primary purpose it was created for.

+Some typical use cases:

+- [namespaces](./REFERENCE.md#namespace) lets your users overload some of your tasks but still able to reference them.
+- Write complex build steps with comprehensive and powerful flow control like `dependent` and `finally` hooks, and serial and concurrent executions.
+- Advanced handling of JavaScript as part of the build steps allow integrating them directly with shell commands.

 ## Getting Started

 ### Install